 If you are working as Node js Developer or want to start a career as Node js Developer then you should know the difference between callback and promise.
 In this article, I will explain to you the basic difference between callback and promise in an easy way.

 In Javascript, you have two main methods to handle asynchronous tasks – 1.
 Callback and 2.
 Promise.
-For very long time, synchronizing asynchronous tasks in JavaScript was serious issue.
+For a very long time, synchronizing asynchronous tasks in JavaScript was a serious issue.
 This difficulty affects back-end developers using Node.js as well as front-end developers using any JavaScript framework.
 Asynchronous programming is part of our daily work, but the challenge is often taken lightly and not considered at the right time.

 Now we will learn the basic definition of callback and promise with an example: